joelparkerhenderson/coordinated-disclosure/README.md

 3. After a given amount of time, then the security issue is made public.

-## What does the discoverer need to do?
+## What does the discoverer do?

 1. Report the issue privately in good faith.

-    * For example this is good: an email sent to the producer's security contact, such as "security@example.com".
+    * For example this is good: an email sent to the producer's security contact, such as "security@example.com", with any relevant info, and any relevant questions.

-    * For example these are bad: posting the report on a public blog, or alerting the media, or threats, or attempts to sell the security issue to hackers, etc.
+    * For example these are typically not good: posting the report on a public blog, or alerting the media, or threats, or attempts to sell the security issue to hackers, etc.

     * Pro tip: the discoverer may choose to be anonymous; the producer may also choose to be anonymous.